google/wire/README.md

 ## Project status

-As of version v0.3.0, Wire is *beta*.
-Throughout the beta period, we encourage you to use Wire and provide feedback.
-We will focus on improving usability and fixing bugs before the 1.0 release.
-We do not intend to introduce any breaking changes unless there is a strong reason to do so.
+As of version v0.3.0, Wire is *beta* and is considered feature complete.
+It works well for the tasks it was designed to perform, and we prefer to keep it as simple as possible.

+We'll not be accepting new features at this time, but will gladly accept bug reports and fixes.

 ## Community